 Experience an exotic holiday, India’s beautiful architectural gems combined with the extravagant camel fair of Pushkar.
-This ‘7 Nights & 8 Days’ tour will take you to Agra, Jaipur Pushkar and Delhi.
-In Agra, you will explore Mughal era architectural wonders while in Delhi, we discover the new and old charm of the city and enjoy a rickshaw ride.
-In Rajasthan, we admire the magnificent royal forts and palaces as well as stunning temples, and in the holy town of Pushkar, we discover world’s only prominent Hindu Temple dedicated to God Brahma.
-Pushkar adds value to this tour by giving an opportunity to witness Puhskar Fair - one of the largest camel fairs in the world.
+This ‘7 Nights & 8 Days’ tour will take you to Agra, Jaipur Pushkar, and Delhi.
+In Agra, you will explore the Mughal era architectural wonders while in Delhi, we discover the new and old charm of the city and enjoy a rickshaw ride.
+In Rajasthan, we admire the magnificent royal forts and palaces as well as stunning temples, and in the holy town of Pushkar, we discover the world’s only prominent Hindu Temple dedicated to God Brahma.
+Pushkar adds value to this tour by giving an opportunity to witness Pushkar Fair - one of the largest camel fairs in the world.

 On arrival at Delhi Airport, our representative will greet you.
 After the warm welcome transfer to the hotel and relax.
-Overnight stay at hotel.

 After breakfast, you’ll be transferred to Agra.
 After checking into your hotel and freshening up, you’ll visit the UNESCO World Heritage-listed Agra Fort.
-Built in the 16th century, this red sandstone fort once served as the main residence of the emperors of the Mughal Dynasty, and is home to beautiful mosques, palaces and halls.
+Built-in the 16th century, this red sandstone fort once served as the main residence of the emperors of the Mughal Dynasty and is home to beautiful mosques, palaces, and halls.

 In the evening, a spectacular sight of the Taj Mahal awaits at sunset.
 This UNESCO World Heritage-listed white marble masterpiece, commissioned in the 17th century by the Mughal Emperor Shah Jahan as a tomb for his departed wife, is a world-renowned icon and symbol of eternal love.